Page Reviewed / Updated – March 28, 2024

 Money Follows the Person Programs

 These are Medicaid programs specifically intended for persons who are currently living in a nursing home but who wish to return to living in a private home (their own home or the home of a family members or friend).
 These programs include support for home modifications that help the newly reintroduced individual to safely access the home.
-As of August 2022, 44 states and Washington, D.C., have Money Follows the Person (MFP) Programs.
+As of 2024, 38 states and Puerto Rico and the District of Columbia have Money Follows the Person (MFP) Programs.
 It should be noted that very often these programs are given different names in each state.
 For example, the MFP program in West Virginia is called “Take Me Home, West Virginia.”

 List of State Medicaid Programs that Cover Home Modifications